Conformal Prediction Sets for Instance Segmentation: EXPERIMENTS

 \subsection{Baselines}

-\paragraph{Feasible LTT/CRC baseline} As discussed in the Related Work section, both Learn Then Test \cite{angelopoulos2025learn} and Conformal Risk Control \cite{angelopoulos2022conformal} are conformal methods that output a single parameter value that results in sufficiently high coverage on the calibration dataset.
-However, LTT and CRC are sometimes infeasible in our setting because there does not always exist a single parameter value that results in predictions with IoU $> \tau$ at the desired error rate $\alpha$ on the calibration set.
-To empirically compare our method to LTT and CRC, we create a ``feasible LTT/CRC baseline" that always outputs the single best parameter value, i.e. the parameter value that results in the highest fraction of predictions with IoU $> \tau$ over the calibration set.
-This baseline represents the best possible coverage we can obtain using a single parameter value, and corresponds to running LTT or CRC with a fixed $\tau$ and lowering the target coverage until LTT or CRC no longer returns an error.
+\paragraph{Naive best parameter baseline} We create a ``naive best parameter baseline" that always outputs the single best tunable parameter value, i.e. the parameter value that results in the highest fraction of predictions with IoU $> \tau$ over the calibration set.
+This baseline represents the best possible coverage we can obtain using a single parameter value.
 For the field delineation, cell segmentation, and vehicle detection calibration datasets, the single best parameter values are respectively $T=0.24$, $T=0$, and $T=(1, 0.05)$. \paragraph{Morphological dilation baseline} We also compare our method to the morphological dilation-based method from \citet{mossina2025conformal}.
 This method constructs conformal confidence sets for binary segmentation using dilation, i.e., adding a margin to a predicted mask, where the margin size is a fixed number determined using calibration data.
 This algorithm only guarantees that the true mask is contained within the dilated mask with high probability, and does not guarantee high IoU.
 We find that the dilation-based method results in low coverage for IoU, undersegmentation, and lack of flexibility in predictions compared to our method.
 See Appendix \ref{appendix:dilation-baseline} for details on the experimental setup and results.